 - How to use magnets to encourage students to consider why it’s worth the social risk to reach out and relate to others

-- The use of the Social Evaluation Survey to help explain what we want from each other when designing treatment plans
+- The use of the Social Evaluation Survey to help explain what we want from each other when designing teaching plans

 - How sharing data is perceived differently from sharing emotional experiences

 - Emotion-syncing strategy to visually display the journey in conversational storytelling

 - What’s emotions got to do with reading each other’s intentions?